Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-1/2-1-1-grid-media-query/lecture/script.md

 ## Part 3 - Media Queries

+> **Pacing**: 10 minutes (40 minutes total)
+> **Learning Objectives:** Demonstrate how to create media queries using min-width and max-width
+> * Using live server, render the page found in `3-media-queries/`
+> * Have fellows look at the code in small groups and play with resizing their screen to see how the styles are applied
+> * Have fellows update the breakpoints to match bootstrap's breakpoint sizes.
+> * Review flexbox `flex-direction` and have fellows change the flex direction to `row` for Medium devices

 * **Media queries** allow us to apply CSS _in response_ to changes to the device's screen size (and other things too!).
 Media queries are how we implement **responsive web design**, ensuring usability across all devices.

 * **Breakpoints** are points at which a responsive web design will shift.